PhilipYip1988/python-tutorials/spyder_install_windows/readme.md

 <img src='./images/img_156.png' alt='img_156' width='600'/>

-These packages will all be installed from the `conda-forge` channel.
-In the `spyder-env` folder which is found in the `envs` subfolder of `base`:
+These packages will all be installed from the `conda-forge` channel and installed compartmentalised in the (conda) Python environment `spyder-env`. `spyder-env` is a subfolder which is found in the `envs` subfolder of the `base` Miniforge installation `%UserProfile%/Miniforge3`:

 <img src='./images/img_157.png' alt='img_157' width='600'/>